 The North Carolina Annual Onsite Water Protection Conference will be held October 11-13, 2016 in Raleigh, NC.
 The link above will take you to the 2015 agenda.
 The 2016 agenda will be posted as it’s developed.

 Builders are required to control erosion and keep sediment on their site during the construction process.
-This workshop provides the latest information on systems to achieve this goal.
+These workshops provide the latest information on systems to achieve this goal.
 What are the options for ground covers for erosion control?
 Are there alternatives to the standard “piles of rock” for sediment control around a construction site?
 If you have problems with turbidity in your discharges, such as complaints or lawsuits, what treatment options are out there?
 We provide answers to these and many other questions.
 At these workshops we discuss and demonstrate the cost and effectiveness of a wide variety of options for designers, construction managers, grading contractors, and regulators.
-It is possible to discharge reasonably clean storm water from a construction site!
+We have a unique demonstration area at our Raleigh facility to provide hands-on experience in installing typical practices now required in many states.
+After our training, attendees can see that it is possible to discharge reasonably clean storm water from a construction site!

 The adoption of geospatial technologies requires adequately trained environmental professionals and natural resource managers, who can collect, display, and analyze spatial data.
 Knowledge of the global positioning system (GPS), geographic information systems (GIS), and remote sensing are essential to be successful.
 The Geographic Information Academy, which is offered in our GIS lab, is a series of short courses that will enhance your overall geospatial literacy.
 Participants are encouraged to bring their own USB Memory Drives to download any of our datasets.